DeeptiAmmanagi/cod-return-risk-scorer/README.md

 **Stop the merchant losing money to fraud, returns and chargebacks — this project targets one class of loss: Cash-on-Delivery (COD) orders that get returned or refused at the doorstep.**

-We built a working detector that scores every COD order's return-risk before shipping, and a defense-only action layer that responds proportionally — a soft nudge, or a human review flag — and **never auto-cancels an order.**
+I built a working detector that scores every COD order's return-risk before shipping, and a defense-only action layer that responds proportionally — a soft nudge, or a human review flag — and **never auto-cancels an order.**

 ---